 The Company uses a "more-likely-than-not" threshold for the recognition and de-recognition of tax positions, including any potential interest and penalties relating to tax positions taken by the Company.
-The Company did not have any significant unrecognized tax benefits as of February 28, 2017.
+The Company did not have any significant unrecognized tax benefits as of May 31, 2017.

 The Company files income tax returns with the Internal Revenue Service and the State of Colorado.
-The tax years that remain subject to examination are fiscal year 2014 through fiscal year 2016.
-The Company does not believe there will be any material changes in its unrecognized tax positions over the next 12 months.
+The tax years that remain subject to examination are fiscal years 2014 through 2016.
+The Company does not believe that there will be any material changes in its unrecognized tax positions over the next 12 months.

 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-At February 28, 2017, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three or six months ended February 28, 2017 or February 29, 2016.
+At May 31, 2017, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three or nine months ended May 31, 2017 or 2016.